CSC/ECE 573 — Internet Protocols

 Cheating: Homework and projects are individual assignments and students are required to submit their own solutions.
 All students are bound by the University's academic integrity policies (refer to the relevant section below).

-Yuepeng Qi (email@example.com) is the TA for this course.
+Yuepeng Qi and Malayaz Sachdeva are the TAs for this course.
+Their office hours are:

-Feel free to contact the TA for any questions about the course.
+Feel free to contact the TAs for any questions about the course.

 My office is in Room 2306 of the EB II building.